16 Things I Wish I Had Known Before Going to Poland

 15. You Will Build Friendships That Last

 Wes and I have travelled to over 20 countries together but nowhere have we built more lasting friendships than in Poland.
 Because of our travels and videos, we were able to meet Arek in Warsaw, Marta in Lodz, Adam, Sonia and Ines in Wroclaw, Michał in Torun, Ola and Antonina in Poznan and Czarek and Eva in Northern Ireland.
 They've graciously showed us around their hometowns, fed us delicious foods and even hosted us on their couches.
-No words can express how grateful we are for the generosity and support.
+No words can express how grateful we are for their generosity and support.
 We keep in touch regularly and look forward to returning the favour at some point!

 16. You Will Fall in Love